Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 weekly_means.index = pd.to_datetime(weekly_means.index)
 ```

+<a name="vs1"></a>
+# 4.1 Visualizing NO2 Data
-### Visualizing weekly average of NO2 for counties with more than 500K population:(It is worth mentioning that the visualization is for the period in which we had the information for mobility as well since we did the inner join.)
+#### Visualizing weekly average of NO2 for counties with more than 500K population:(It is worth mentioning that the visualization is for the period in which we had the information for mobility as well since we did the inner join.)
 ```python
 # Set the aesthetic style of the plots
 sns.set_style("whitegrid")